ACANETS/iot-labs/lab5/README.md

 1. Power on the Pi by connecting the USB cable to your laptop.
 Login as usual over SSH.

 2. Follow the instructions of [network setting on Mac or Windows](https://learn.adafruit.com/turning-your-raspberry-pi-zero-into-a-usb-gadget/ethernet-gadget).
-Test the network connection by running the following commands:
+Test the network connection by running the following commands (if you are running Windows, PuTTY should connect via SSH automatically, you do not need to run these commands):
 ```
-ping 192.168.7.2
+ping raspberrypi.local
-ssh pi@192.168.7.2
+ssh pi@raspberrypi.local
 ```

-3. Open a second terminal window (Mac/Unix) or PuTTY client (Windows) and login to the device again over SSH by running the following commands:
+3. Open a second terminal window (Mac/Unix) or PuTTY client (Windows) and login to the device again over SSH by running the following commands (if you are running Windows, PuTTY should connect via SSH automatically, you do not need to run these commands):
 ```
 ping 192.168.7.2
 ssh pi@192.168.7.2